isorna/dropcommander/docs/en/dzc/special-rules.md

 ### Large

-_Battlefields are large and dangerous places, which necessitate large and dangerous war machines and creatures._
+_Battlefields are large and dangerous places, which necessitate large and dangerous war machines and creatures_.

 This unit cannot be Hull Down.

 ### Rapid Insertion X

 _Highly trained special forces soldiers are adept at dropping rapidly down to Terra Firma from an airborne dropship and into the fray with lethal speed, surprise, and aggression.
-They most often carry breaching charges or similar in order to make their arrival as quick and surprising as possible._
+They most often carry breaching charges or similar in order to make their arrival as quick and surprising as possible_.

 This unit may disembark from Aerial Transports that haven’t landed.
 Some units with this rule will have a number listed after.
 That is the number of inches further than normal an Aerial Transport they re embarked in can move and still disembark this unit (up to its maximum MV value).